tAndreani/IPVARIABLE/README.md

 ![forgith](https://user-images.githubusercontent.com/6462162/46032674-9510d500-c0fc-11e8-8ddc-ea3971f1e075.png)

 ###### Figure 3) A null distribution is computed for each cell line by sampling the reproducibility score matrix of Fig2-B. Z-score and P.value is computed for each score.
-In the picture, represented are the statistical test for DNA regions with reproducibility score 0 (that we renamed Noisy).
+In the picture, represented are the statistical test for DNA regions with reproducibility score 0 (that we renamed variable).

-# Noisy regions prediction in mESC according to several DNA features
+# Variable regions prediction in mESC according to several DNA features
-We used the R package "randomforest" to check whether specific genomic regions were predictive of the noisy behaviour for the proteins under investigation.
-We used a pannel of published datasets and mapped the noisy regions to them.
+We used the R package "randomforest" to check whether specific genomic regions were predictive of the variable behaviour for the proteins under investigation.
+We used a pannel of published datasets and mapped the variable regions to them.
 A null model was created with the package gkmSVM and the performance of the algorithm was checked with the package pROC.

 The script can be run: